Third gender: Indigenous North Americans

 With over 500 surviving Indigenous North American cultures, attitudes about sex and gender are diverse.
 Historically, some communities have had social or spiritual roles for people who in some way may manifest a third-gender, or another gender-variant way of being, at least some of the time, by their particular culture's standards.
 Some of these ways continue today, while others have died out due to colonialism.
 Some communities and individuals have adopted the pan-Indian neologism Two-spirit as a way of honoring contemporary figures and organizing intertribally.

-Inuit

-Inuit religion states that the one of the first angakkuq was a third gender being known as Itijjuaq who discovered the first amulet.
+Inuit religion states that one of the first angakkuq was a third gender being known as Itijjuaq who discovered the first amulet.
 Historically, Inuit in areas of the Canadian Arctic, such as Igloolik and Nunavik, had a third gender concept called sipiniq (ᓯᐱᓂᖅ).
 A sipiniq infant was believed to have changed their physical sex from male to female at the moment of birth.
 Sipiniq children were regarded as socially male, and would be named after a male relative, perform a male's tasks, and would wear traditional clothing tailored for men's tasks.
 This generally lasted until puberty, but in some cases continued into adulthood and even after the sipiniq person married a man.
 The Netsilik Inuit used the word kipijuituq for a similar concept.

+Melanesia

+The Simbari people, indigenous to what is now Papua New Guinea, traditionally recognized a third sex, which included people born with a genetic condition common in the island's native population.
+The condition causes atypical genitalia at birth, which midwives could typically recognize, and classify them as kwolu-aatmwol (meaning "turning into a man").
+Members of this third sex are typically socialized similarly to males, but are not seen as men.
+They take on masculine gender roles, and may be war leaders and shamans -- but they do not complete male initiation rites.
+Kwolu-aatmwol who were not properly identified at birth were socialized as women, and later were "discovered", often upon marriage.
+Many would move to distant towns where they could "pass" in society as men.